 Engagement and withdrawal, discrimination and stigma Physiological changes with ageing, e.g. frailty, immobility, instability, incontinence and dementia

 Caring the carers, addressing elderly abuse, bereavement and dying in old age, proactive care in the management of long term illness, medicines and the older adult, compliance and concordance.
 Maintaining health in physical illness and disability.
 Voluntary and social support.
 Exploring stigma and discrimination

 4 Health improvement

-Nutrition and health, health and health promotion, e.g. prevention of falls, health promotion in the residential setting.
+Nutrition and health, health and health promotion, e.g. prevention of falls.
 Healthy ageing, exercise and ageing.
 Alternatives to institutional care.

 5 Health issues